panashemahachi/docs/Maker.md

 Quick information
 ===

-Maker is a Decentralized Autonomous Organization (DAO) that backs the value of the dai stablecoin on the Ethereum blockchain.
-A DAO is an organization that is entirely blockchain-based, using smart contracts to enforce its rules and business logic.
+The Dai Credit System is a network of contracts that backs the value of the dai stablecoin on the Ethereum blockchain.

 **Dai** is a stablecoin used for trade and transfers on Ethereum.
 A stablecoin is a cryptocurrency with price stability.